Meet Kristina – the Director of Operations and Senior Buyer at Dogfather and Co.

 Tell us a little bit about K9 cafe and what makes it special?

-The Canine Cafe came about because of the strict regulations and rules around the prohibition of having dogs in restaurants and cafes in Toronto.
+The K9 came about because of the strict regulations and rules around the prohibition of having dogs in restaurants and cafes in Toronto.

 This can be extremely frustrating especially in Summer, when one wants to sit outside with their dog and have a coffee.

-People can’t even sit on venues patio with their dog.
+People can’t even sit on venue patios with their dog.
 So since we have a small patio out back, we decided to donate that space to our clients.